When a marketing campaign has great results, our first thought, as marketers, is AWESOME! We did something right.

 Life would be so much easier for marketers, of course, if people were universal first and varied second: Then our carefully crafted Ideal Customer Profiles might take on a life of their own, and we’d know just exactly what they liked, and how to sell to them.

-In our hearts, we already know that Gladwell is right: We’re as varied as the stars.
-And we change our minds constantly.
+In our hearts, we already know that Gladwell is right: We’re as varied as the stars, as inconsistent as the wind.

 So when the emails are sent, the blog is published, the campaign is over, and it’s time to brainstorm for the Next Great Marketing Success – put yourself in the shoes of an individual customer – with all her quirks, fears, and opinions – and walk a mile.